Barnard Community Standards

 3. When a student is charged by federal, state, or local authorities with a violation of law, the College will not request or agree to special consideration for that individual because of her status as a student.
 If the alleged offense is also being processed under the Student Code, the College may advise off-campus authorities of the existence of the Student Code and of how such matters are typically handled within the College community.
 The College will attempt to cooperate with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators (provided that the conditions do not conflict with campus rules or sanctions).
 Individual students and other members of the College community, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate.

-1. Any question of interpretation or application of the Code shall be referred to the Community Conduct Director or his /her designee for final determination.
+1. Any question of interpretation or application of the Code shall be referred to the Associate Dean for Equity or his /her designee for final determination.

 2. While these academic and non-academic disciplinary procedures are intended to establish guidelines for the proper evaluation of academic and non-academic infractions, it is sometimes neither possible nor advisable to adhere strictly to such guidelines.
 Therefore, provided that the parties are afforded proper fairness — prior notice of the substance of the complaint or grievance, a fair and reasonable opportunity to present evidence and to respond to the grievance, and an opportunity to appeal any decision on the basis that substantial fairness was not provided — reasonable deviations from the process set forth herein shall be permitted.

-3. The Code shall be reviewed at least once every 3 years under the direction of the Community Conduct Director.
+3. The Code shall be reviewed at least once every 3 years under the direction of the Associate Dean for Equity.